 Shelby American, Inc., on or around May 1, 1967.
 There was a whole of of

 invoiced done by Shelby American in the last days of April.

 of the documents and related research, it's

 amazing how and when the pieces fit together.
-I call "Shenanigans," however, perhaps
+There were certainly "shenanigans,"

-Carroll Shelby said it best when he stated "it's better to let a
+Carroll Shelby summarized it best in his interview about #0139 when he stated "it's better to let a

 sleeping dog lie."